rayhanur-rahman/resumewebsitebuilder/Design.md

 - [E1] If the bot is unable to extract the necessary information inspite of the links being provided, the bot will ask the user to fill up the missing information in the template file it provided.

 ## 3.5 Use Case 5: Validate the Information from the User
+### Precondition
+- The bot must have prepared the combined file that contains all the relevant information

+### Main Flow
 Once the bot has prepared the single file after combining the data from various sources, it will ask the user to validate the information[S1].
 If the user replies postively, the bot goes on with the next task[S2].

 ### Subflow